 Unmarked Trail seems like a pretty neutral, though!

 These are awesome!!
 Seriously, it’s hard to choose!

 My Family Room

 Speaking of which…this is what my family room looks like right now.
 EEK!
 It had a few improvements since moving in, like how I painted the old red brick fireplace to still look like brick, and now it’s a faux painted finish fireplace in a taupe color! (see that BEFORE and AFTER in How to Paint an Old Brick Fireplace).

 The furniture is old and needs slipcovered and re-stuffed.
 New curtains…new rugs….ahhh…can’t wait to tackle this room with new paint!

 That huge box is my new Stok grill I’ll be setting up for my patio.

 Oh, and you see my $5.00 thrifted coffee table! 🙂 Can’t wait to paint that!

 Like I said, I usually suck at choosing colors because I don’t want to get it wrong and have to re-do a room because it’s not “working.”
 But these sites help to squash any “I’m just not sure!” drama that makes me procrastinate when I’m trying to choose color combos.

 So what’s your favorite inspiration when choosing color combos?
-Leave a comment below and leave your tips! 🙂
+Leave your tip comment below! 🙂